jeffreypalermo/blazormvc/README.md

 - Compatibility with .NET 3, .NET 5, and .NET 6
 - Compatibility with both Blazor Server applications and Blazor WebAssembly
 - Example projects on how to implement Blazor MVC
-- Create Controllers and Models for each of your views by extending prebuild classes
+- Create Controllers and Models for each of your views by extending prebuilt classes

 ## Installation